Hyperk\"ahler structures on leaves of hyper-Lie Poisson manifolds: Introduction

 The outline of this paper is as follows: in Section 2, we review the construction of the hyper-Lie Poisson structures on $\mathfrak{su}(2)^3_{\star}$, following \cite{Xu}.
-Then we give a simple description to its symplectic leaves in Section 3.
+Then we give a simple description of its symplectic leaves in Section 3.
 For any $q,r \geq 0,$ denote by $N_{q,r}$ the symplectic leaf

 We demonstrate that all symplectic leaves of the hyper-Lie Poisson manifold $(\su(2)^3_{\star}; \pi_1,\pi_2,\pi_3)$ are diffeomorphic as smooth manifolds.
-For any leaf $L$, there exists $q,r$ and an (anti)-isomorphic between $L$ and $N_{q,r}$, as (pseudo-)hyperkähler structures.
+For any leaf $L$, there exist $q,r$ and an (anti)-isomorphism between $L$ and $N_{q,r}$, as (pseudo-)hyperkähler structures.